Dkobes/Employee-Tracker/README.md

 ## Credits
 Collaborated with another student when debugging errors.
-Using Google for solutions to certain errors that were not known right off the bat
+Xpert Learning AI

 ## License
 N/A